What is HDMI CEC?

 One remote for all your equipment — what is HDMI CEC, and how do you connect it?

 Many are already familiar with the acronym HDMI, an interface that transmits data between various devices.
-Most people are familiar with HDMI because monitors are connected to PCs and consoles, DVD players are connected to TVs, and so on.
+HDMI connects monitors to computers, gaming consoles to TVs, and DVD players to TVs.
 However, few people know that the standard offers additional features, including CEC.

-The HDMI-CEC function on your TV is designed to work with your AV devices using a single TV remote control.
+The HDMI-CEC feature on your television allows seamless control of your audio-visual devices with just one remote.
 When you turn on the TV, the set-top box turns on automatically, and vice versa.
-When you turn off the TV power, the set-top box turns off.
-For this technology to work, devices must be connected via HDMI cable.>
+When you turn off the TV power, it also shuts down the set-top box.
+You must connect the devices via an HDMI cable to enable this technology.

-The abbreviation stands for Consumer Electronics Control, a bidirectional bus that uses the AV Link protocol for remote device control.
+The acronym stands for Consumer Electronics Control.
+It’s a method for devices to communicate via the AV Link protocol for remote management.

 An HDMI cable lets you transmit video, audio, and specific control commands to your TV, which we’ll discuss later.

-How this is implemented: a standard 19-pin cable already has everything you need.
-Studying the pinout, you notice that the design has a pin (13) for CEC commands and all current connectors—Type A, C, and D.
+A standard 19-pin cable already contains everything you need for implementation.
+Studying the pinout, you notice that the design has a pin (13) for CEC commands and all current connectors A, C, and D.

 CEC technology allows devices connected via HDMI to communicate with each other.
-This is why, in most cases, you can use only one remote control to control multiple multimedia devices.
+This is why, in most cases, one remote control can operate multiple multimedia devices.

 How It Works